 The Pilot Project is crucial insofar as for the first time, it is testing the conditions for defence research in an EU framework.
-More important, it also paves the way for the next milestone on the road towards dedicated EU defence research: the launch of the European Commission's Preparatory Action (PA) in 2017.
+More important, it also paved the way for the next milestone on the road towards dedicated EU defence research: the launch of the European Commission's Preparatory Action on Defence Research (PADR).